 Are All Remodelers General Contractors?

 It’s like one of those brain games.
 If all mangos are fruit, and all fruit has seeds, do mangoes have seeds?
-Likewise, if all general contractors can do remodels, but not all remodelers are general contractors, can all remodelers do general contracting?
+Likewise, if all general contractors can do remodels, but not all remodeling contractors are general contractors, can all remodeling contractors do general contracting?

 There are only general contractors who specialize in remodeling.

 It’s worth checking ORA’s listings before hiring a Salem remodeler.
 They serve the dual purpose of promoting local, reputable companies in the remodeling industry and helping Oregon homeowners keep their properties in good condition, thereby improving the state’s overall housing and commercial building inventory.

 So, if a firm advertises itself as a ‘ remodeler’ or ‘remodeling contractor,’ it doesn’t mean that they have limited capabilities.
 They probably have experience in new construction, but chose to gear their business toward upgrades, renovations, expansions, and additions to existing properties instead.